Chryseus/sigpatch-updater/README.md

 # Sigpatch-Updater

 This is a updater for you sigpatches!

 Currently it has the option to:

-* Download patches needed for Atmosphere
+- Update patches needed for Atmosphere
+- Update sys-patch and auto run the sysmod
+- Update the app

+---

 ![Img](images/example.jpg)